 The 2015 Mekerra La Mekerra Vineyard Proprietary White is 100% varietal Sauvignon Blanc grown at an elevation of approximately 2300 feet from their Knights Valley property.
 This is either the highest or among the highest Sauvignon Blanc in all of Sonoma or Napa counties.
 Aged in cigar shaped new French Oak barrels (the staves are boiled rather then steamed) for up to 22 months before being released.
 Based on so much time in oak, one might think the wine will be overtly dominated by oak influences but this is not the case either on the bouquet or on the palate.
 Dark golden in the glass this wine immediately reveals intriguing and layered depth of aroma – it is floral, it is tropical, and there are citrus nuances including grapefruit.
 Vibrant and very refreshing on the palate the wine shows some weight mid palate with great acidity anchoring a mouth watering finish.

-This wine is usually showcased after their red wines because it has the flavor, weight and acidty to hold up to some of their more robust red offerings.
+This wine is usually showcased after their red wines because it has the flavor, weight and acidity to hold up to some of their more robust red offerings.

-Visits are for serious wine enthusiasts and collectors.
+Visits are for members of their allocation list, serious wine enthusiasts and collectors.
 For more information, to schedule an appointment or to become a Melka member, visit: www.melkaestates.com